 Many people with Hashimoto’s feel significantly better when they remove reactive foods, replenish nutrient depletions with restorative foods and supplements, and support the gut with probiotics.
 But what if those steps alone don’t work?
-You have to dig a bit deeper.
+You’ll have to dig a bit deeper.

-It took more than the implementation of the strategies above for me to resolve all my symptoms related to Hashimoto’s.
+It took more than the implementation of the strategies above, for me to resolve all my symptoms related to Hashimoto’s.
 In fact, in some cases, my attempts to produce healing led to the development of additional, different symptoms altogether.
 Searching for the solution that will work for you can sometimes feel like trying to find a needle in a haystack, but the right combination of protocols for you is out there.

 When symptoms don’t subside in response to what might be considered the standard approach in functional medicine — removing, replenishing, and repairing — there is a good chance that you have an unaddressed infection.

-What Is SIBO
+What Is SIBO?

 SIBO stands for small intestinal bacterial overgrowth.
 Our small intestine is meant to be relatively clear of bacteria, while the large intestine houses most of our bacterial friends and foes.
 In some cases, bacteria from the large intestine may make their way up and overgrow into the small intestine.
 Too much of any bacteria, good or bad, can lead to SIBO.
 The key is to keep the bacteria in the large intestine, where it belongs, and out of the small intestine.

 Conditions like IBS, hypothyroidism, fibromyalgia, and restless leg syndrome have all been tied to SIBO.